NUSGreyhats/NUSGreyhats.github.io/content/posts/writeups/ssrf.md

 4. Port Scanning: Reqeusts can be made to different ports and the resulting status code or result shown on the frontend allows the attacker to infer if the port is open
 5. Other internal services (Details on the attacks are given in the references below)
    1. Redis: If Redis uses a text based protocol (RESP), the attacker can send a payload with the correct format and send commands to the redis server.
-   2. Cloud Meta data: Metadata API base url can be given to the vulnerable server to retrieve information about the server.
+   2. Cloud metadata: Metadata API base url can be given to the vulnerable server to retrieve information about the server.

 ## Types of SSRF